-If you are unsure whether or not something is an honor code violation please ask any Honor Council member or Dean Barker.
-To report a Honor violation please contact Dean Barker.
-For more information, please consult the Honor Council Rules.
+If you are unsure whether or not something is an honor code violation please ask any Judicial Board member or Dean Sanders.
+To report an Honor violation please email firstname.lastname@example.org.

-“On my honor, I pledge that I understand the Honor Code, and I certify that this work conforms to the principles stated therein.”
+“On my honor, I pledge to abide by and promote the Charleston School of Law Honor System as set forth in the Honor Code and Code of Conduct.
+As a law student, I shall not lie, cheat, steal, or tolerate those who do, and I submit to the jurisdiction of the Honor Court for adjudication of any matter within the scope of its authority.”
 If a professor does not require this pledge to be included with work submitted in his or her class, the pledge will be implied.

 The Latino/a Law Student Association (LLSA) is committed to creating and maintaining an inclusive community for Latino students at Charleston School of Law and sending highly qualified, dedicated, and responsible lawyers into every legal arena.
 These goals may be achieved by a membership that consists of both Latinos and individuals interested in Latino culture and issues.
 This vibrant membership may be composed of both Spanish- speakers and non-Spanish speakers and represent the various countries of Latin America.